JokerJohn/LIO_SAM_6AXIS/README.md

 ## Latest News(2025-05-23)

 - Currently, it is challenging to make significant improvements and enhancements based on this framework.
-We strongly recommend using [MS-Mapping](https://github.com/JokerJohn/MS-Mapping) for mapping; you only need to set `useMultiMode = false`.
+We strongly recommend using [MS-Mapping](https://github.com/JokerJohn/MS-Mapping) for mapping with **better accuracy and robustness**; you only need to set `useMultiMode = false`.
 Additionally, multi-session mapping is supported, and a Docker environment is available for configuration.

 ![image (16)](./README/image%20(16).png)